volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `tls_config` - (Optional) Configuration of TLS settings such as min/max TLS version and ciphersuites.
 See [Tls Config ](#tls-config) below for details.

-### Inherited Waf

-Hence no custom configuration is applied on the route.

 ### Inline Rate Limiter

 Specify rate values for the rule..